 Review Article

-MAMMALIAN TOXICITY OF COMMERCIALLY USED PLANT GROWTH REGULATORS: A COMPREHENSIVE REVIEW
+MAMMALIAN TOXICITY OF SOME COMMERCIALLY COMMONLY USED PLANT GROWTH REGULATORS: A COMPREHENSIVE REVIEW

 Abstract

 Plant growth regulators (PGRs) have become integral part in modern agriculture for enhancing yield and quality of crops.
 However, concerns persist regarding their residue level in crops and potential adverse effects on mammalian health.
 Persistence of plant growth regulator residues in crops raises apprehensions about their consumption by humans and livestock.
-Various studies have identified hepatotoxic and nephrotoxic effects, reproductive toxicity, carcinogenecity linked to specific plant growth regulators, emphasizing the importance of understanding the mechanisms and dose-response relationships involved, which is an essential part for assessing the risks and designing mitigation strategies.
+Various studies have identified hepatotoxic and nephrotoxic effects, reproductive toxicity, carcinogenicity linked to specific plant growth regulators, emphasizing the importance of understanding the mechanisms and dose-response relationships involved, which is an essential part for assessing the risks and designing mitigation strategies.
 Further research is imperative to bridge knowledge gaps, ensuring the judicious and safe use of PGRs in modern agriculture.

-Key words: Plant growth regulators, Giberellins, Absicic acid, ethephon, Forchlorfenuron, Paclobutrazol, hepatotoxicity, nephrotoxicity, residue, haematotoxicity, carcinogenicity, reproductive toxicity
+Key words: Plant growth regulators, Gibberellins, Absicic acid, ethephon, Forchlorfenuron, Paclobutrazol, , carcinogenicity, toxicity

 Introduction

 Chemical messengers, either synthetic or natural, that influence the development or metabolism of plant tissues grown in vitro are known as plant growth regulators.
 Plant growth regulators, or exogenous plant hormones, are a class of artificial compounds that behave physiologically similar to endogenous plant hormones ( Lu et al. 2014).
 To trigger a reaction, these "phytohormones" are produced in one area of the plant and carried to other areas.
 When the conditions are congenial, they are released from storage areas followed by activation and transportation via either mesophyll or phloem.
 Plant growth regulators can be broadly categorised into two major classes based on their actions: Plant growth promoters and Plant growth inhibitors.
-Plant growth promoters include auxins, gibberellins, and cytokinins; plant growth inhibitors include ethylene and abscisic acid.
-Ethylene can be a plant inhibitor or promoter (Rademacher, 2015) depending on the use and situation as shown in fig.1.
+Plant growth promoters include auxins, gibberellins, and cytokinins, and etc.; plant growth inhibitors include ethylene abscisic acid and etc. Ethylene can be a plant inhibitor or promoter (Rademacher, 2015) depending on the use and situation as shown in fig.1.

 There are numerous practical applications for plant growth regulators in horticulture and agriculture.
-They encourage plant growth and development, manage fruit ripening and extend shelf life, control plant height and improve plant structure, root development and transplant success, while lessening the effects of environmental pressures on crops, whereby increasing crop productivity.
-When plant growth regulators are used properly, agronomy can provide high-quality food at a reasonable cost while also having a high yield and being disease-free.
+They encourage plant growth and development, manage fruit ripening and extend shelf life, control plant height and improve plant structure, root development and transplant success, while often boosting stress resilience thus lessening the effects of environmental pressures on crops, whereby increasing crop productivity.
+When plant growth regulators are used properly, agronomy can provide high-quality food at a reasonable cost while also having a high yield.
 Regulators can contaminate soil during agricultural applications, infiltrate ground water and hence their incorrect and careless use can have detrimental consequences on the environment and living things.
-Additionally, through the food chain, regulators may cause cumulative harmful effects in living organsisms (Basra, 2000)
+Additionally, through the food chain, regulators may cause cumulative harmful effects in living organisms (Basra, 2000)

 COMMERCIALLY USED PLANT GROWTH REGULATORS